 Whether at the high school, collegiate, or professional level, modern sports venues have continually evolved with the introduction of new ideas and materials.
 These changes often revolve around ease of maintenance, increased comfort, or improved safety, for the spectators as well as the athletes.
-Nowhere is this more apparent than with the advancements in running track surfaces.
+Nowhere is this more apparent than with the advancements in running track design and surfaces.

 For many decades, cinder and clay (and occasionally grass) were the most commonly used natural track surfaces.
 They’re comfortable to run on, relatively cheap to construct, and have a minimal force impact on a runner’s joints.
 However, natural track surfaces are rendered virtually unusable during inclement weather and they require constant (and costly) maintenance in the form of releveling, adding filler material, and remarking lanes.
 The deficiencies associated with cinder and clay surfaces ultimately led to advancements in other types of running surfaces.

 Today, most running tracks are constructed with a synthetic-based rubber material system.
 But deciding from the available options is the most important decision that most organizations will have to make when constructing a track.
 The professionals with Snyder & Associates have been assisting schools and communities with planning and design services to develop new sports venues for many years and can help your organization with these crucial decisions.

 Deciding which track surface will be best for your facility depends on several critical factors such as your financial resources, location of the facility, maintenance capabilities, and the intended frequency and use of the track.
 Equally as important, the type of surface can impact the speed, technique, and physical health of the runners, demanding that safety and performance be kept in mind when making your choice.

 Modern Surface Options Provide Convenience & Safety Benefits